jacobmammoliti/homelab-gcp/proj-power-rankings/README.md

 ### Cloud Functions
 [Cloud Functions](https://cloud.google.com/functions/docs/concepts/overview) is a serverless execution environment that allows you to write simple, single-purposed functions that are attached to events.
 In this use case, the Cloud Function is subscribed to a Pub/Sub topic is runs every time that topic is triggered.

-### Google Sheets
+### BigQuery
-[Google Sheets](https://www.google.ca/sheets/about/) is an online spreadsheet solution.
-In this use case, it is a ingestion point for data generated from the Cloud Function.
+[BigQuery](https://cloud.google.com/bigquery/docs/introduction) is a managed enterprise data warehouse that helps manage and analyze data with built-in features such as machine learning.
+In this use case, BigQuery is used to store the data from the Cloud Function and to run machine learning algorithms on that data.